-Special school visitors that promote interest in a variety of content areas such as with science, math, art and music > Community events such as Children and the Arts Day
+- > PTO/Title I collaborative Literacy nights - > Special school visitors that promote interest in a variety of content areas such as with science, math, art and music - > Community events such as Children and the Arts Day

-- > Ongoing communication with the district homeless liaison to provide resources and support - District coaches and ELL specialists will be called upon to collaborate and plan appropriate remediation lessons that meet students' where their learning level is to scaffold instruction appropriately and increase achievement levels. - Communicate with school counselor regarding individual student needs and family situations/culture to encourage a trusting school relationship and transfer achievement expectations to home. - > Provide resources and materials for family engagement and support, including but not limited to providing teaching for parents.
+- Combine funding if necessary to support the before and after school opportunities for students to increase the amount of learning time required for their academic success. - iii.
+Includes strategies for serving historically underserved populations, including but not limited to: New Americans, EL students, homeless and migrant students; - > Ongoing communication with the district homeless liaison to provide resources and support - > District coaches and ELL specialists will be called upon to collaborate and plan appropriate remediation lessons that meet students' where their learning level is to scaffold instruction appropriately and increase achievement levels. - > Communicate with school counselor regarding individual student needs and family situations/culture to encourage a trusting school relationship and transfer achievement expectations to home. - > Provide resources and materials for family engagement and support, including but not limited to providing teaching for parents.